 In the case that battery voltage and/or current are provided from the vehicle’s on-board data, the accuracy shall be demonstrated by the manufacturer to the responsible authority in accordance with paragraph 2.2 respectively 3.3 of Appendix 3 to Annex B8 of UN Regulation 154.
 This demonstration may be omitted if the vehicle has been type-approved according to UN Regulation 154 and this accuracy was already demonstrated for that.

 [The accuracy of the SOC monitor for the vehicle family shall be demonstrated by establishing the relationship between the remaining usable battery energy (kWh) and the corresponding SOC value (%).
-This shall be done by executing the charge-depleting Type 1 test procedure for PEVs as described in Annex B8 of UN Regulation 154 while monitoring the indicated SOC and the remaining share of the UBE simultaneously.
-At the request of the manufacturer and upon approval by the responsible authority this demonstration may be omitted if the vehicle has been type-approved according to UN Regulation 154 and an approved test report is presented showing the relationship of the indicated SOC and the remaining share of the UBE during the charge-depleting Type 1 test.
+This shall be done by executing the charge-depleting Type 1 test procedure for OVC-HEVs respectively the Shortened Test Procedure (STP) or the Consecutive Cycles Procedure (CCP) for PEVs as described in Annex B8 of UN Regulation 154 while monitoring the indicated SOC and the remaining share of the UBE simultaneously.
+At the request of the manufacturer and upon approval by the responsible authority this demonstration may be omitted if the vehicle has been type-approved according to UN Regulation 154 and an approved test report is presented showing the relationship of the indicated SOC and the remaining share of the UBE during the charge-depleting Type 1 test for OVC-HEVs respectively the Shortened Test Procedure (STP) or the consecutive cycles procedure (CCP) for PEVs.

 The SOC monitor accuracy shall be accepted if the following requirements are met:

-An indicated SOC value of 10% corresponds with a remaining share of the UBE between 9 and 11%;
+An indicated SOC value of 10% corresponds with a remaining share of the UBE between [9 and 11%];

-The SOC interval of 10 to 80% corresponds to 69% of the UBE or higher.]
+The SOC interval of 10 to 80% corresponds to [69%[ of the UBE or higher.]

 Test vehicle